 Stressed plants are more prone to the disease, so it is important to reduce stressors such as low moisture, nutrients, crowding and weed competitors.
 There are several strains of SPFMV, some of which cause very little damage, as in the case of the common strain, but russet and sweet potatoes with internal cork are considered very important diseases with heavy economic loss.

 Pest control is the number one way to prevent and manage sweet potato feathery mottle virus.
-Since aphids are the vector, using approved organic sprays and dusts to keep their population in check is most affective.
+Since aphids are the vector, using approved organic sprays and dusts to keep their population in check is most effective.
 Controlling aphids on nearby plants and limiting the planting of certain flowering plants that are magnetic to aphids, as well as wild plants in the Ipomoea genus, will also reduce the pest’s population.

 The last season’s plant matter can also harbor the disease, even in foliage that has no mottling or chlorosis.
 Avoid using diseased tubers as seed.
-There are numerous resistant varieties available in all the regions in which the plant is grown as well as certified virus free seed.
+There are numerous resistant varieties available in all the regions in which the plant is grown, as well as certified virus free seed.